teohxuen/website/content/report/final_report.md

 | Battery Gauging Algorithm | Compensated End-of-Discharge Voltage                                 | TI’s Impedance Track                                                                                                                                     |
 | Algorithm Comparison [10] | - Inaccurate SoC after idle period<br>- Affected by aged battery<br> | - Remains accurate after idle<br>- Resistant to ageing and temperature changes<br>- Remains accurate at high level of discharge.<br> - Lower error rate. |

 BQ40Z50 was chosen as it supports up to 4-Series Li-Ion or LiPo Battery Packs.
 It also offers programmable protection features ([Section 8.2](#82-protection-features)) as well as Impedance Tracking and Cell Balancing.
 The chip is also able to track the number of cycles the batteries have been through.
-This reduces the need to guess when the batter capacity falls below a certain amount and hence prepare the operator to procure a new set of batteries.
+This reduces the need to guess when the battery capacity falls below a certain amount and hence prepare the operator to procure a new set of batteries.
 Furthermore, its large number of available stocks (Figure 22) ensures that the PMB can be easily reproduced or repaired in the future if necessary.

 ![BQ40Z50 Availability on Mouser](bq40z50mouser.png)
 ##### Figure 22: BQ40Z50 Availability on Mouser